Optimal Algorithms for Right-Sizing Data Centers- Extended Version: Lower bounds

 \begin{proof} We prove the lemma by extending the construction used in the proof of Lemma~\ref{lemma:lower:cont:blowerbound}.
-If $\mathcal{B}$ reaches the state $0$ (case 1), the situation is the same as at the beginning (i.e. $t=0$).
-We can repeat the argumentation of the proof by sending $\varphi_1$ as next function, which leads to a competitive ratio of $2$ for the new interval, so the overall competitive ratio is not reduced.
-If $\mathcal{B}$ reaches the state $1$ (case 2), then we can use the same construction but the states and functions are switched, i.e. the next function is $\varphi_0$.
+If $\mathcal{B}$ reaches the state $0$ (case 1), the situation is the same as at the beginning (i.e., $t=0$).
+We can repeat the argumentation of the proof by sending $\varphi_1$ as next function, which leads to a competitive ratio of $2-\delta$ for the new interval, so the overall competitive ratio is not reduced.
+If $\mathcal{B}$ reaches the state~$1$ (case 2), then we can use the same construction but the states and functions are switched, i.e., the next function is $\varphi_0$.
 This is possible, since both the algorithm $\mathcal{B}$ and the adversary strategy are symmetrical to $x = 0.5$.

-Each workload extension (case 1 and 2) increases the total cost of the optimal solution by at least The first term of the minimum expression handles case~1, the second term handles case ~2 (the values were taken from the proof of Lemma~\ref{lemma:lower:cont:blowerbound}).
-The second inequality holds, because $S_1(T) \geq 1$ due to the adversary strategy.
+Each workload extension (case 1 and 2) increases the total cost of $\mathcal{B}$ by at least $\epsilon$, because the adversary sends at least one $\varphi_0$ and one $\varphi_1$ function, so $\mathcal{B}$ switches its state at least two times incurring a switching cost of $2 \cdot \epsilon/2$.
 By repeating case~1 or~2, the total cost converges to infinity.